 The Solution: Cloud-Based AI

-- On the cloud, you pay for what you use, eliminating the cost of under-used servers and storage.
+- You pay for what you use on the cloud, eliminating the cost of under-used servers and storage.

 - Cloud deployments centralize network traffic, cutting the congestion on local networks and simplifying network management, with only modest increases in internet bandwidth usage.

-- Internet-based integrations use simple, open APIs and are hosted on servers with world-class security and maintenance, reducing IT maintenance.
+- Internet-based integrations use simple, open APIs hosted on servers with world-class security and maintenance, reducing IT maintenance.